 Most people who need health care do not receive it.
 And of those who do, wide variation exists in the quality of care they receive.
 Gaps in health care access and quality are worse for certain groups, such as underrepresented minorities and persons living in low-resourced urban and rural areas, and/or in poverty.
 Enormous disparities exist in health care systems, both private and public.

-The Center for Behavioral Health Services and Implementation Research (CBHSIR) applies and advances the science of dissemination and implementation (D&I) to solve major problems in health and care delivery.
+The Center for Behavioral Health Services and Implementation Research (CBHSIR) uses the rigorous methods of dissemination and implementation (D&I) science to close these gaps in equitable health care delivery.

 CBHSIR’s mission is to get the best health care possible to the people who need it the most.

 CBHSIR is composed of a multi-disciplinary team, although physically based at Stanford University School of Medicine, we span geographic and institutional boundaries.
 The CBHSIR team unifies a national network of partners and collaborators in D&I science and health care systems--all dedicated in our common mission.
 For a complete list of staff, visit our Who We Are page.

 CBHSIR is the organizational hub of three national centers focused on the solving the problems of inequitable access to care and quality, while also advancing the science of D&I.

 - Center for Dissemination & Implementation At Stanford (C-DIAS)

 - Mental Health Technology Transfer Center Network Coordinating Office (MHTTC)